School of Mathematical Sciences

 Work Area/Key Responsibilities

-Academic biographyBrien Nolan is Deputy Dean in the Faculty of Science and Health, and is an Associate Professor in the School of Mathematical Sciences.
+Academic biographyBrien Nolan is Deputy Dean in the Faculty of Science and Health, and is a professor in the School of Mathematical Sciences.
 He graduated in Mathematical Sciences from UCD (BSc 1990, MSc 1991), and completed his PhD in Relativity Theory in the Department of Mathematical Physics, UCD in 1995.
-His principal research interests are General Relativity (space-time singularities and cosmic censorship; black holes; wave propagation in curved spacetimes) and Mathematics Education.
-He is a member of the editorial board of the IOP journal Classical and Quantum Gravity and has held various administrative positions in the School of Mathematical Sciences, including Head of School, Director of the Maths Learning Centre, School Teaching Convenor and Chair of the BSc in Science Education.
+His principal research interests are General Relativity (space-time singularities and cosmic censorship; black holes; wave propagation in curved spacetimes) and Mathematics Education (third level teaching and learning; post-primary mathematics teacher education).
+He is a member of the editorial board of the IOP journal Classical and Quantum Gravity, is chair of the IOP Gravitational Physics Group and has held various administrative positions in the School of Mathematical Sciences and Faculty of Science and Health, including Head of School, Director of the Maths Learning Centre, School Teaching Convenor and Chair of the BSc in Science Education and Associate Dean for Internationalisation.

 Research interestsGeneral Relativity and Gravitation: